 ReAct Africa engages university students in various activities including raising AMR awareness in various universities and supporting the formation and operation of One Health Student Clubs.
 The COVID-19 pandemic has stalled progress for the One Health Clubs as most institutions are now offering virtual classes.
 The physical sensitization activities have become a challenge due to the mitigation measures.
 This has meant engaging the students more in online activities such as webinars and students’ competitions.

 Students Pilot Program

 ReAct Africa launched a pilot program in July 2021 with a goal to have empowered student leaders in Africa who are problem solvers and solution providers for the Antimicrobial Resistance global health threat.
 The program seeks to equip them with the relevant knowledge, skills, strengthen their capacity and offer them support.
 The targeted students can then lead student initiatives in their respective countries and empower other students to engage in AMR through the Training of Trainers approach.
 The program includes activities such as: presentations and online training from technical experts; online self-paced learning; communication and networking sills training; interactive learning through social media platforms; experiential learning through designing a context-specific sustainable solution model in AMR and World Antimicrobial Awareness Week (WAAW) activities.
-The pilot program is being coordinated by ReAct Africa in collaboration with Students Against Superbugs Africa.
+The pilot program is being coordinated by ReAct Africa in collaboration with Students Against Superbugs Africa (SAS).
 The program will also engage a pool of advisors and mentors to ensure optimal implementation and best practices.
 It is expected that the lessons learned from this program will inform follow up interventions for students in the African region and have sustainability in targeting this key stakeholder in addressing AMR.